Background and Setup

 In this notebook I focus on explaining Poisson processes and conjugacy applied to my Twitter activity.

-To get started, I followed directions from three main sources that walked through the twitter and python-twitter libraries, and described how to apply for Twitter API access and use the keys;
+To get started, I followed directions from three main sources that walked through the twitter

-3. Additional information on obtaining API keys and authenticating Twitter connections in a blogpost here
+: Blogpost here and docs here- Additional information on obtaining API keys and authenticating Twitter connections in a blogpost here

 I include my code to import the required libraries and set up API access keys, though the data used here were pulled and saved before writing the notebook.
 The main focus is on understanding Poisson processes and adaptive modeling of such processes using conjucacy.